MKKrisz/l00pr/Specification.md

 - bpm: sets the beats-per-minute value. default: 60
 - \[no\]poly: sets wether playing multiple notes at the same time is allowed.
 Drastically alters the file format if enabled/disabled.
 A value cannot be provided for this keyword.
 (Later referenced as 'polynote')
+- globalfilter: a chain of filters every played sound will go through.
+Useful for adding reverb to everything.

 \newpage